• Skip to primary navigation

 • In small bowl, mix together flour, sugar, and cardamom.

-• Use a pastry cutter or two forks to cut in 2 tablespoons butter until the mixture resembles coarse crumbs.
+• Use a pastry cutter, two forks, or clean fingers to cut in 2 tablespoons butter until the mixture resembles coarse crumbs.
+Set aside.

 Muffins

-• In a large bowl, combine flour, sugar, baking powder and cardamom.
+• In a large bowl, combine flour, sugar, baking powder, cardamom, and salt.
 Make a well in center of flour mixture; set aside.

-• In another bowl, combine eggs, milk, melted butter, vanilla pears.
+• In another bowl, combine eggs, milk, melted butter, vanilla, and grated pears.
 Add egg mixture all at once to the flour mixture.

 • Stir just until moistened (batter should be lumpy.)